 For space crane — whose real name is Caroline (she asked that The Hollywood Reporter not reveals her last name) — the move is a step in the right direction.
 Alamo Drafthouse owner Tim League called her personally to discuss the company’s response.

-“We had a really good conversation about it that left me feeling like he understood the situation and was interested in helping Devin,” says Caroline, 33, a non-profit worker living in New York City.
+“We had an excellent conversation about it that left me feeling like he understood the situation and was interested in helping Devin,” says Caroline, 33, a non-profit worker living in New York City.

 They met on a music message board (“I can’t remember which.
 There were so many in the early aughts,” she says), a group of about a dozen men and women in their 20s and 30s who shared similar pop-culture tastes.

-“We were dancing and he stuck his hands down my pants, very blatantly on the dance floor.
+“We were dancing, and he stuck his hands down my pants, very blatantly on the dance floor.
 I said stop.
 He did it again.
-I kind of didn’t know what to do.
+I didn’t know what to do.
 I stopped him again and pushed him away,” she says.
 “There was no penetration.
 He just kept sticking his hands down my pants and into my crotch.
 Then he came in to do it again.”